Goufoux/Todo/contributing.md

 - Commit our change in the master branch and check if the change is good
 - Push our new branch back up to our GitHub fork
 - If your code need change we let a comment in the discussion section for what you need to do in order to get your change accepted

-- -
-*When you make pull request, a review is affected by our team to make sure your code don't broke nothing on the project *
+*When you make pull request, a review is affected by our team to make sure your code don't broke nothing on the project*

 ## Conduct Code